3manuek/3manuek/content/about/about.md

 ---
-title: "Emanuel [3manuek] Calvo"
+title: "Emanuel Calvo"
-subtitle: "About myself"
+subtitle: "([3ma]nuek)/Tresma"
 date: 2023-02-18T12:27:33-06:00
 ---

-## 🧙‍♂️ About me
+## About me

-Hail, noble traveler!
+🧙‍♂️: Hail, noble traveler!
 I be known as _3manuek_, though in the realms of the IT folk, they name me _Tresma_.
 I hail from the far-off lands of Argentina 🇦🇷 and now dwell within the fair borders of Spain 🇪🇸.

 Aye, I have walked the path of an IT professional since the year of our Lord 2006 ([Résumé](/resume/)), and afore that, I toiled in the field of security.